UtkarshP07/Audio-deepfake-detector/README.md

 3. **Model Training**
    - Use the provided Jupyter Notebook (`Final_Deepfake.ipynb`) to train the model.
 Ensure the dataset is placed in the correct directories (`Train_Audio` and `Test_Audio`).
-   - The model architecture is a simple CNN built using Keras with the following key layers:
+   - The model architecture is a simple CNN built using tensorflow with the following key layers:
      ```python
      model = Sequential([
          Flatten(input_shape=(775, 385, 3)),